Reggio Emilia

 Stay tuned!
 More products will be shown here as they are added.

-The Protected Designation of Origin (PDO) is a quality mark that guarantees the authenticity and typicality of Italian products, certifying compliance with traditions and the originating territory.
+The Protected Designation of Origin (PDO) is a quality mark that guarantees the authenticity and uniqueness of Italian products, certifying respect for traditions and the territory of origin.
 The Reggiano denomination is famous for the production of Parmigiano Reggiano, one of the most renowned and appreciated cheeses in the world.

-History of the Reggiano Denomination and its Link with the Territory
+History of the Reggiano Denomination and its Connection to the Territory

-The history of the Reggiano denomination dates back to the Middle Ages when Benedictine monks began producing Parmigiano Reggiano in the lands of the Po Valley.
-The hilly territory of Emilia-Romagna and Lombardy offers optimal conditions for the breeding of dairy cows, which produce the milk used in the production of this unique cheese.
+The history of the Reggiano designation dates back to the Middle Ages, when Benedictine monks began producing Parmigiano-Reggiano in the Po Valley.
+The hilly terrain of Emilia-Romagna and Lombardy offers optimal conditions for raising dairy cows, which produce the milk used to make this unique cheese.

 Characteristics of Parmigiano Reggiano